gheja/wu3-segments/README.md

 of segments.
 I'm not really sure if it is used elsewhere as well but I will stick with this name.

+The segments and characters were drawn in [Inkscape](https://inkscape.org/), the font files were generated with [Birdfont](https://birdfont.org/), feel free to edit, use, share any of the files.

 I probaly should write Wien Subway Font and Vienna U-Bahn Font here, just for SEO reasons :)